classgraph/classgraph/classgraph-vfs/README.md

-A virtual filesystem: it reads directories, jarfiles and modules through one interface, however they are named -- by path string, `File`, `Path`, `URI`, `URL`, `ModuleReference`, `InputStream` or byte array -- and hands back the content of anything it finds as a stream, a channel, a `ByteBuffer`, a byte array or a string.
+A virtual filesystem: it reads directories, jarfiles and modules through one interface, however they are named -- by path string, `File`, `Path`, `URI`, `URL`, `ModuleReference`, `InputStream` or byte array -- and hands back the content of anything it finds as a stream, a channel, a `ByteBuffer`, a byte array, a string, or a `java.nio.file.Path` in a read-only `FileSystem` view, so that `java.nio.file.Files` can read a jarfile nested inside another jarfile.
 It has no scanner and no classfile parser: if you want to find classes, use [`classgraph`](../classgraph) instead, which is built on this library.

 ```xml
 <dependency>